Autonomy: Institutional autonomy

 Institutional autonomy is having the capacity as a legislator to be able to implant and pursue official goals.
 Autonomous institutions are responsible for finding sufficient resources or modifying their plans, programs, courses, responsibilities, and services accordingly.
 But in doing so, they must contend with any obstacles that can occur, such as social pressure against cut-backs or socioeconomic difficulties.
 From a legislator's point of view, to increase institutional autonomy, conditions of self-management and institutional self-governance must be put in place.
 An increase in leadership and a redistribution of decision-making responsibilities would be beneficial to the research of resources.

 Institutional autonomy was often seen as a synonym for self-determination, and many governments feared that it would lead institutions to an irredentist or secessionist region.
 But autonomy should be seen as a solution to self-determination struggles.
 Self-determination is a movement toward independence, whereas autonomy is a way to accommodate the distinct regions/groups within a country.
 Institutional autonomy can diffuse conflicts regarding minorities and ethnic groups in a society.
 Allowing more autonomy to groups and institutions helps create diplomatic relationships between them and the central government.

 Politics

 In governmental parlance, autonomy refers to self-governance.
 An example of an autonomous jurisdiction was the former United States governance of the Philippine Islands.
 The Philippine Autonomy Act of 1916 provided the framework for the creation of an autonomous government under which the Filipino people had broader domestic autonomy than previously, although it reserved certain privileges to the United States to protect its sovereign rights and interests.
 Other examples include Kosovo (as the Socialist Autonomous Province of Kosovo) under the former Yugoslav government of Marshal Tito and Puntland Autonomous Region within Federal Republic of Somalia.

-Altough often being territorially defined self-goverments, autonomous self-governing institutions may take a non-territorial form.
+Although often being territorially defined as self-governments, autonomous self-governing institutions may take a non-territorial form.
 Such non-territorial solutions are, for example, cultural autonomy in Estonia and Hungary, national minority councils in Serbia or Sámi parliaments in Nordic countries.